system-ui/theme-ui/packages/color/README.md

 ### `alpha`

-Set the transparancy of a color to an amount 0-1
+Set the transparency of a color to an amount 0-1

 ```js